ibm-cloud-docs/netezza/data_lakehouse/merging_datalakehouse.md

 {:caption: .caption}
 {:note: .note}

-# Merging and querying data from data lakehouse
+# Merging and querying data from {{site.data.keyword.lakehouse_short}}
 {: #merging_datalakehouse}

-Learn how to query and merge data from a {{site.data.keyword.netezza_short}} table and a data lake table.
+Learn how to query and merge data from a {{site.data.keyword.netezza_short}} and a data lake table.

 ## Before you begin
 {: #prereqsdlh3}

 In the examples, the publicly available [*New York taxi trip* record data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) for yellow taxis in January 2021 and 2022 is used.
-To follow this example, make sure that the data is in an accessible S3 bucket and the table was loaded into an Apache Iceberg table in the Hive Metastore server (HMS).
+To follow this example, make sure that the data is in an accessible S3 bucket and the table was loaded into {{site.data.keyword.lakehouse_short}} into an Apache Iceberg table in the Hive Metastore server (HMS).

 ## Run a cross database query with the table in the datalake database.
 {: #runcdqdlh}